 Sunflower seed cheese?
 Don’t laugh.
-Even our most fanatical mac&cheese fan was going back for thirds of this ingenious and tasty creation.
-Paired with green beans and plant-based meatballs, it makes a completely delicious and nutritious dinner.
+Even our most fanatical mac & cheese fan was going back for thirds of this ingenious and tasty creation.
+Paired with green beans and plant-based meatballs, sunflower mac & cheese makes a completely delicious and nutritious dinner.
 We will definitely be making this one again and again.
 Thanks once more to the brilliant Isa Does It!

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.